New Zealand-based Imagr thinks camera-based AI is the future of shopping trolleys – TechCrunch

 Lamb says many retailers look at Imagr as an elevation from the scan-and-shop because it’s not too far off in terms of pricing, but the difference is retailers get to see what’s in the cart.
 It’s a lot harder to shoplift by pretending to scan an item when the cart is watching and making a record of what goes in and out.

-Imagr offers a white label solution for retailers that they can own, operate and scale themselves.
-This means the retailer would own all the hardware, software and the white labeled app.
+Imagr offers a white-label solution for retailers that they can own, operate and scale themselves.
+This means the retailer would own all the hardware, software and the white-labeled app.
 Imagr has a shared licensing agreement for data with retailers because it needs to get smarter and keep training its models.
 Lamb said that Imagr hopes to offer inventory analytics in the future to help retailers avoid inventory distortion.

 “Our intention would be to essentially provide them the ability to track everything that comes in and out,” said Lamb.
-“In a perfect world, like, I don’t know all the coke sells out, and it pings one of the retail workers in the store and she’s got to restock, shelf 7A.
+“In a perfect world, like, I don’t know all the Coke sells out, and it pings one of the retail workers in the store and she’s got to restock shelf 7A.
 That’s what we’re working towards.
 We don’t have a hard solution for it but there’s definitely demand for that.”